-I lead the critical computing group which is interested in contemporary issues revolving around the use of technologies in everyday practices.
-In particular, we look at emergent practices and material conditions for participation in different milieux (i.e. literacy, civic participation, citizens’ science).
+I lead the critical computing group who works at the interface of human computer interaction and issues of participation, sustainability and education.
 Our work draws on sociocultural theory and critical approaches in computing as they have been introduced and elaborated by Engeström, Cole, Nardi, Lave, Kaptelinin, Bödker, Ehn, Rabardel, Säljö, Sengers, the Bardzells and Mc Carthy & Wright, into the fields of Human-Computer Interaction and Computer-Supported Collaborative Learning.
-Our goal is to conceptualise a critical perspective on contemporary participatory practices.
+Our goal is to conceptualise a critical perspective on contemporary issues revolving around technologies and social practices.

 Current research projects characterizing our work are:

 Ground Truth – Sustainable citizen observatories for smart resources management funded by Horizon 2020 -EU.
 2016-2018.

 Main coordinator UNESCO-IHE Delft- The netherlands- Prof. Uta Wehn.
 From Stockholm University the researchers are: Somya Joshi (main), Tessy Cerratto Pargman and Love Ekenberg.